Julia Roberts: 2014–present: Television roles and film resurgence

-Recent roles (2017–present)

 In Wonder (2017), the film adaptation of the 2012 novel of the same name by R. J. Palacio, Roberts played the mother of a boy with Treacher Collins syndrome.
 The Times felt that she "lifts every one of her scenes in Wonder to near-sublime places".
 With a worldwide gross of $305.9 million, Wonder emerged as one of Roberts's most widely seen films.
 In 2017, she also voiced a motherly Smurf leader in the animated film Smurfs: The Lost Village.

 Roberts portrayed the mother of a troubled young man in Peter Hedges's drama Ben Is Back (2018).
 Shaun Kitchener of Daily Express remarked: "Roberts is often the best, or one of the best, things about any film she's in —and Ben Is Back is no different".
-The role of a caseworker at a secret government facility, in the first season of the psychological thriller series Homecoming, was Roberts' first regular television project.
+The role of a caseworker at a secret government facility, in the first season of the psychological thriller series Homecoming, was Roberts's first regular television project.
 The series, which premiered on Amazon Video in November 2018, garnered acclaim from critics, who concluded it was an "impressive small-screen debut" for Roberts that "balances its haunting mystery with a frenetic sensibility that grips and doesn't let go."
 She received a Golden Globe nomination for Best Actress in a Television Series – Drama.

 Roberts reunited with George Clooney for the romantic comedy Ticket to Paradise, which was released by Universal Pictures on October 21, 2022.
 She also played Martha Mitchell, a controversial figure throughout the Watergate scandal, in the political thriller television series Gaslit, based on the first season of the podcast Slow Burn by Leon Neyfakh.

-Roberts will also appear as Amanda in the upcoming film Leave the World Behind, appearing alongside Ethan Hawke.
+Roberts also starred as Amanda Sandford in the 2023 film Leave the World Behind, appearing alongside Ethan Hawke and Mahershala Ali.
 The movie is an adaptation of the novel of the same name by Rumaan Alam.
-The film is produced by Barack and Michelle Obama’s company, Higher Ground Productions.
+The film is produced by Barack and Michelle Obama's company, Higher Ground Productions.
+In 2024, Roberts and Riley Keough would narrate the audiobook version of Lisa Marie Presley's memoir From Here to the Great Unknown.